corda/corda/docs/source/design/reference-states/design.md

 Non-goals (eg. out of scope)

 * Data distribution groups are required to realise the full potential of reference data states.
 This design document does not discuss data distribution groups.

-## Timeline

-This work should be ready by the release of Corda V4.
-There is a prototype which is currently good enough for one of the firm's most critical projects, but more work is required:

-* to assess the impact of this change
-* write tests
-* write documentation

 ## Requirements